World Tsunami Awareness Day To Be Marked On Nov 5 - UrduPoint

 World Tsunami Awareness Day To Be Marked On Nov 5

-Like other parts of the globe,World Tsunami Awareness day will be marked on November 5 across the globe including Pakistan the day encourages the development of national and community-level, local disaster risk reduction strategies to save more lives against disasters

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Oct, 2020 ) :Like other parts of the globe,World Tsunami Awareness day will be marked on November 5 across the globe including Pakistan the day encourages the development of national and community-level, local disaster risk reduction strategies to save more lives against disasters.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Nov, 2020 ) :Like other parts of the globe,World tsunami awareness day will be marked on November 5 in Pakistan to encourage the development of national and community-level, local disaster risk reduction strategies to save more lives against disasters.

-A tsunami is a series of enormous waves created by an underwater disturbance usually associated with earthquakes occurring below or near the ocean.

 By the year 2030, an estimated 50 per cent of the world's population will live in coastal areas exposed to flooding, storms and tsunamis.
 Having plans and policies in place to reduce tsunami impacts will help to build more resilience and protect populations at risk.